View our formal complaints policy.

 The policy is based on the principle of a two-stage process.

-- The complaint will be escalated to the relevant service department for a resolution
+- The complaint will be passed to the relevant service department for a resolution

 The complaints policy will apply both to services we provide and to services where we have a responsibility, such as contracted services.

-When replying to a complaint, we will inform the complainant of any right of further redress, such as Housing Ombudsman and Local Government Ombudsman (after the review stage.)
+When replying to a complaint, we will inform the complainant of any right of further redress, such as Housing Ombudsman and Local Government Ombudsman, after the review stage.
+You can contact the Ombudsman for advice at any time during the complaint handling process.

 The Housing Ombudsman and Local Government Ombudsman are independent from the Council.